Water leak fixed in Hoxie as other problems emerge

-According to the Hoxie City Hall, the leak impacted pretty much the entire town as crews worked in and around the Broad Street area on the issue.
+According to the Hoxie City Hall, the leak impacted most of the town as crews worked in and around the Broad Street area on the issue.

-Crews had the 4-inch line fixed by 3 p.m.
-Wednesday, Hoxie Mayor Dennis Coggins said.
-Crews began working on the issue Tuesday.

-Coggins said crews will also work Thursday on a two-inch water line on Edgar Street that was broken due to the weather.
+The City of Hoxie also worked on a two-inch water line on Edgar Street that was broken due to the weather.

-Coggins said he expects other problems with the lines due to the weather.

 Anyone with questions can call the Hoxie City Hall at 870-886-2742.